 But don’t stop there.
 What neighborhood restaurants are divine?
 Which are tourist traps?

 What entertainment or activities are available in the area?
-Have any tips to get the most out of the experiences?
-Any recommendations?
+Do you have any tips for getting the most out of your experiences?
+Do you have any recommendations?

-Can you include any coupons to local restaurants, events, etc.?
+Can you include any coupons for local restaurants, events, etc.?

 Don’t feel like you need to go overboard with this.
-Start basic with the bare necessities and add to them over time.
+Start with the basic necessities and add to them over time.

 12. Leave a Free Bottle of Wine for Guests

-Since most people don’t know what they’re doing, just ask for a recommendation from an oenophile friend, or from a boutique wine shop if your friends are all beer drinkers.
+Since most people don’t know what they’re doing, just ask for a recommendation from an oenophile friend or a boutique wine shop if your friends are all beer drinkers.

 Leave a little handwritten note under the bottle, addressed by name to your guest, inviting them to enjoy the bottle as they enjoy their stay.

-It’s a nice gesture, and one that guests won’t get at a hotel.
+It’s a nice gesture that guests won’t get at a hotel.

 Which is your competition, remember?

-Just make sure you leave a corkscrew in the unit, along with the silverware!
+Just make sure you leave a corkscrew and silverware in the unit!

 13. When in Doubt, Hire It Out

 “Being successful with any Airbnb property will take time to manage, regardless of how close it is to where you live,” reminds Danny Margagliano, a Realtor and Destin Airbnb expert.
-“You will not only have to be available for fielding questions and inquiries but also be ready to spring into action when a problem arises.
+“You will not only have to be available to field questions and inquiries but also be ready to spring into action when a problem arises.

-“If an appliance breaks or the toilet gets clogged they are going to call upon you to fix it.
-This not only takes time but you also need to be available and have flexibility in your schedule.
-If you work a 9-to-5 job where you can’t have access to your email or phone you may want to rethink the idea of self-managing your rental property through Airbnb.
+“If an appliance breaks or the toilet gets clogged, they will call upon you to fix it.
+This not only takes time, but you also need to be available and flexible in your schedule.
+If you work a 9-to-5 job where you can’t access your email or phone, you may want to rethink the idea of self-managing your rental property through Airbnb.

-“Some of the responsibilities include but are not limited to cleaning in between guests, general maintenance, answering general inquiries in a timely fashion, and making sure guest check-ins go smoothly.
-If this list doesn’t scare you that you may be a great candidate for hosting an Airbnb property.”
+“Some of the responsibilities include but are not limited to, cleaning between guests, general maintenance, answering general inquiries in a timely fashion, and making sure guest check-ins go smoothly.
+If this list doesn’t scare you, you may be a great candidate for hosting an Airbnb property.”

-Know those people who are constantly talking about this or that thing they’re going to try out, but who never actually get around to doing it?
+Know those people constantly talking about this or that thing they will try out but who never actually get around to doing it?

 Don’t be one of them.